coumbaya/feta/README.md

       at the same time running queries with either FedX or Anapsid query engines.
 To do so, you need to run the command:

       `$ sudo justniffer -i eth0 -l "%request%request.timestamp%response%response.timestamp"`

+      **NB** In order to ensure capturing all queries and their answers, you must keep sniffing the TCP traffic even for some tens of seconds after the end of your federated queries.

    2. CouchDB: A Database for the Web